-Zon Optimus SGPS SA, created by combining cable-television provider Zon Multimedia with mobile-phone business Optimus, said it’s on course to achieve savings targets and expand as it focuses on consolidating operations, rather than acquisitions.
+Zon Optimus SGPS SA, created by combining Portuguese cable-television provider Zon Multimedia with mobile-phone business Optimus, said it’s on course to achieve savings targets and expand as it focuses on consolidating operations, rather than acquisitions.

 “We just joined Zon with Optimus and that is the great opportunity,” Chief Financial Officer Jose Pedro Pereira da Costa said in a phone interview.
 Zon Optimus’s goal is to “materialize the benefits of that integration.”